-Embrace spam?
-That’s what I said, but I don’t mean you should become a spammer.
-I meant you should open your inbox to spam and let it flow in.
-You should definitely get rid of the Captcha box on your “contact us” form.
+When I say “embrace spam” I don’t mean you should become a spammer.
+I mean you should open your inbox to spam and let it flow in and welcome it like a cool breeze on a hot summer day.
+Stop doing the”contact me at josh at mwi dot com” thing.
+And definitely get rid of the Captcha box on your “contact us” form.
 Why?
-Because there are some people for whom a Captcha box is enough of a barrier that they simply won’t contact you.

 I publish my email address everywhere.
-Out in the open.
-I don’t do the “contact me at josh at mwi dot com” thing to prevent bots from scraping my email address.
-I put it out there for every scraper and bot to harvest and put on its spam list.
-Any time I use an email form, the person just needs to fill it in and click submit.
-There is no verification that the person submitting the form is a human being and not a bot.
-I do this because I want to make the experience as easy as possible for my potential client.
-Why would I want to create a barrier that might keep them from reaching out to me?
+It’s right there out in the open.
+I display it proudly for every scraper and bot to harvest and put on its spam list.
+When I use an email form I make it as simple as possible for someone to fill it in and click submit.
+I don’t include any verification that the person submitting the form is a human being and not a bot.

 What does this cost us?
 Not much.
 We use G-suite, formerly known as Google Enterprise Apps, aka Gmail, for our corporate email.
 That means I host mwi.com on G-suite and am able to use the Gmail platform but use my own domain.
 Gmail does an amazing job at filtering out spam, and while sometimes there are false positives, I’ve created a rule so I don’t lose any emails from prospective clients who use the email form on our website.
 Those emails are tagged with certain words in the subject line so I can prevent them from going to my spam filter.
 There’s a slight chance emails that are sent directly without going through the form could get caught in the spam filter, but it’s rare.
 I’m sure whatever business I may have lost this way is far less than what I would have lost if we had a Captcha box at the end of the email form on our website.Liked it?
 Share it!